swarbler/bestof/camera-gear/cameras.md

 {: .alternative }
 Zfc is similar to the Z30 II but has an EVF.
 However, it has no weather sealing!

+{: .upcoming }
+The Sigma BF will be an incredibly lightweight and compact 24.6MP full-frame camera with a metal unibody design.

 ## Action Cameras

 - **tiny:** DJI Action 2